politicsliberal

 CubaFriday, April 10, 2026

-What’s puzzling is the timing.
-Donald Trump hadn’t even settled into the Oval Office when Cuba’s constitution was rewritten in 2019, locking in socialist structures and term limits.
-If the goal was to keep the White House from “interfering, ” Havana drafted that safeguard years before the current occupant took office.
-That detail suggests Díaz-Canel’s pitch isn’t only about the next election cycle—it’s about future ones, too.
+What’s most intriguing isn’t just the defiance—it’s the timing.
+Donald Trump hadn’t even settled into the Oval Office when Cuba rewrote its constitution in 2019, cementing socialist structures and term limits into law.
+If the goal was to keep the U.S. at arm’s length, Havana drafted that safeguard years before the current occupant took office.

 Actions